Peer Educator Programs

 Hooking Up: Keepin' It REALtionships: Actively discusses various types of intimate relationships.
 Students discuss healthy and unhealthy aspects of relationships and learn to effectively communicate with current and future partners.

-Calling Men to Action: This men-only program embraces the help and courage of men.
-Gender violence isn't just a women's issue.
-This program seeks to motivate men to be involved in ending sexual violence.
+Calling Men to Action: This men-only program embraces the help and courage of men in ending sexual assault as gender violence isn't just a women's issue.
+This program seeks to motivate men to be involved in ending sexual assault, engages participants in role plays to understand consent, helps participants brainstorm ways that men can be involved in ending sexual assault, provides participants with information on available resources on and off campus and how to help a friend if victimized and reporting procedures.

 To contact the Peer Education Program to learn more about our programs, or to request a program: